blark/aiodnsbrute/README.md

 ## Thanks

-- The wordlists are from [bitquark's](https://github.com/bitquark) [dnspop](https://github.com/bitquark/dnspop) repo.
+- Wordlists are from [bitquark's](https://github.com/bitquark) [dnspop](https://github.com/bitquark/dnspop) repo (except the 10 mil entry one which I created using his tool).
   - Creds to [Sublist3r](https://github.com/aboul3la/Sublist3r) for pointing me there.

 ## Notes